shashankatthaluri/shashankatthaluri/README.md

 - Check out my [Personal Website](https://sites.google.com/view/shashank-atthaluri/) to learn more about my journey and expertise.
 - Dive into my [Boring Blog](https://sites.google.com/view/shashank-atthaluri/writing/boring-blogs) where I share my insights and learnings.
-- Stay updated with the latest trends by subscribing to my [Newsletter](https://your-newsletter-url) for AI and Machine Learning enthusiasts.
+- Stay updated with the latest trends by subscribing to my [Newsletter](https://your-newsletter-url) for recent AI tools and Machine Learning Algorithms.

 ## Toolbox 🧰